Visit the south of Madagascar

 Betioky is half a day by 4WD from Tuléar.
 In Betioky, the best hotel is Chez Claudia, 1 km before the town, with a family room and a good kitchen.

 Ampanihy is the producer of the famous handmade mohair rug.
-The name of the city means “the refuge of bats”.
-Spending a day there is recommended so that you can visit the carpet factory and the largest baobab in Madagascar.
+The name of the city, “the refuge of bats”, holds historical significance.
+Visiting Ampanihy is highly recommended to explore the carpet factory and witness the largest baobab in Madagascar.

 Where to stay?